longmetal7127/metal-docs/docs/starting-robot.md

 If you changed code, see [Editing and Deploying Code](editing-code.md)
 ## Turning On The Robot
 1. Get the robot that you are trying to launch.
 Also get a battery (2023 ones).
 2. Plug the battery into the robot and push the switch, highlighted in yellow in the image below, to turn on the robot.
+3. Connect to the internet needed for the robot you are trying to start.
+See that robots docs to find the internet name.
 ![Open Breaker](assets/breaker-enable.png)

 ## Running Code